abromberg/toc-coaching-skill/README.md

 ## How a Session Works

 1. You describe your problem (via `/toc-coaching` or just talking)
-2. The router asks 2-3 diagnostic questions to figure out which tool fits
+2. The router asks a few diagnostic questions to figure out which tool fits
 3. It loads the right flow and walks you through each phase — asking questions, challenging logic, building the tree or cloud incrementally
 4. At every checkpoint you see a diagram of your progress
 5. At the end you get the complete diagram and a recommendation for what's next